King of Rock (song)

 Cash Box said that the song is "in the traditional boasting rap themes which touches on humor and raw social critique and makes Run D.M.C. one of the few rap groups which can transcend its original trappings."

 The music video featured Calvert DeForest as a security guard.

 Cover versions

 In 1996, the song was covered by Institute of Technology for the electro-industrial various artists compilation Operation Beatbox.

-References in popular culture

-"King of Rock" is heard in the 2010 movie Cop Out.

-The song is featured in the film Ready To Rumble as Jimmy King's entrance theme.

-The Beastie Boys' song "Putting Shame In Your Game" from the album Hello Nasty includes the lyrics "I'm the king of Boggle, there is none higher/I get eleven points from the word quagmire", a reference to the opening lines of "King of Rock."